Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # Time for statistics !

 On the 107 games compatible with the Game Boy Printer

-- *107 games (100%) are fully supported by https://github.com/mofosyne/arduino-gameboy-printer-emulator*
+- *97 games works perfectly in Automatic mode, 10 must use Manual mode, 4 can use both*
 - *71 games were realeased only in Japan (unlocking printing features being more or less painfull)*
 - *50 games are for Game Boy Color only (clear cartridges)*
 - *49 games are for Game Boy / Game Boy Color (black cartridge)*